ashwwwin/automation-mcp/README.md

 ### 2. Grant Permissions

+#### macOS

 On first run, macOS will ask for permissions. **You must grant these** for full functionality:

 1. **Accessibility** - Allows keyboard/mouse control
 2. **Screen Recording** - Enables screenshots and screen analysis

 Or manually enable in: **System Settings** → **Privacy & Security** → **Accessibility/Screen Recording**

+#### Windows

+Windows may show security warnings for automation features.
+Allow the application when prompted.

+#### Linux

+Linux systems need X11 or Wayland with XWayland support.
+Most distributions work out of the box.

 ### 3. Start the Server